awwad/uptane/README.md

 Uptane detected that the image retrieved did not have a hash matching what the signed, validated metadata indicated we should expect.

-Undo the the arbitrary package attack so that subsequent sections can be reproduced as expected.
+Undo the the arbitrary package attack so that subsequent demonstration sections can proceed.

 ```python
 >>> di.undo_mitm_arbitrary_package_attack(firmware_fname)